What is General Journal?

 - product sales (a revenue account)

 To summarise: every accounting transactionAccounting TransactionAccounting Transactions are business activities which have a direct monetary effect on the finances of a Company.
-For example, Apple representing nearly $200 billion in cash & cash equivalents in its balance sheet is an accounting transaction. is stored in a journal which acts as an intermediary repository of information which is then recorded in a general journal ledger.
-The ledger, in turn, is used to aggregate this information into the financial statements of a business which are called an initial trial balance.
+For example, Apple representing nearly $200 billion in cash & cash equivalents in its balance sheet is an accounting transaction. is stored in a journal that acts as an intermediary repository of information, which is then recorded in a general journal ledger.
+The ledgerThe LedgerLedger in Accounting, also called the Second Book of Entry, is a book that summarizes all the journal entries in the form of debits & credits to use for future reference & create financial statements. , in turn, is used to aggregate this information into the financial statements of a business, which are called an initial trial balance.

 Such a journal generally consists of profitable and unprofitable trades, watchlists, pre and post-market conditions and analysis and notes on each trade being bought or sold.

-General journal is an initial record keeping which records all the transactions except for the ones which are recorded in a specialty journal like cash journal, purchase journal etc. It states the date of the transaction, description, credit and debit information in a double bookkeeping system.
-General journal entries are then used to form a general ledger and the information is transferred into respective accounts of the general ledger.
-The ledgers are then used to make trial balances and finally the financial statements.
-However, these journals were more visible in the manual record keeping days.
+General journal is an initial record-keeping that records all the transactions except for the ones which are recorded in a specialty journal like cash journal, purchase journal, etc. It states the date of the transaction, description, credit, and debitDebitDebit is an entry in the books of accounts, which either increases the assets or decreases the liabilities.
+According to the double-entry system, the total debits should always be equal to the total credits. information in a double bookkeeping system.
+These journal entries are then used to form a general ledger, and the information is transferred into respective accounts of the general ledger.
+The ledgers are then used to make trial balances and finally the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels..
+However, these journals were more visible in the manual record-keeping days.
 With the advent of technology, the task of record keeping has been made easy with all the information being stored in a single repository with no specialty journals in use.

 General Journal Video

-This has been a guide to what is General Journal in Accounting?
-Here we discuss general journal examples, format, entries along its uses.
+This article has been a guide to what is General Journal in Accounting?
+Here we discuss general journal examples, format, entries along with its uses.
 You may learn more about Accounting from the following articles –